 Roy's research interests include algebraic and differential topology and geometric group theory.
 Currently, her collaborative research with professors at the University of Seville in Spain already has resulted in numerous published research articles.

 She has applied her skills in other ways as well.
-Roy contributed statistical analysis to a study by NYIT's Department of Life Sciences that investigated the link between dietary intake and geographic distribution of liver and stomach cancer in Thailand (research published in the journal Nutrition and Cancer).
+Roy contributed statistical analysis to a study by NYIT's Department of Biological and Chemical Sciences that investigated the link between dietary intake and geographic distribution of liver and stomach cancer in Thailand (research published in the journal Nutrition and Cancer).
 Roy also enjoys working with students on math modeling projects in science and engineering.

 - F. F. Lasheras and R. Roy, “Relating the Freiheitssatz to the asymptotic behavior of a group,” Rev. Mat.
 Iberoamericana , vol. 29, no. 1 (2013), 75–89.